ietf-gitwg/using-github/draft-ietf-git-using-github.md

 This document suggests that only a design/editorial split is useful in all cases.
 Working Groups that adopt the "light" usage model might not need additional rules around the use of labels.

+Working Groups or editors might use additional labels as they choose.
+Any label that is used as part of a process requires that the process be documented and announced by Working Group chairs.
+Editors SHOULD be permitted to use labels to manage issues without any formal process significance being attached to those issues.

 ### Design/Editorial Labelling {#label-design}